TheKuroEver/KTANE-Module-Name/README.md

+I use this repo for testing things.
+For help making mods, see my guide, [here](https://github.com/TheKuroEver/KTaNE-Module-Template/wiki).

 Community fork of the KTaNE Modkit.

 The [original (official) modkit](https://github.com/keeptalkinggame/ktanemodkit) isn't going to receive updates anymore.
 This is the fork that will be maintained from now on.